Already thousands of euros for Feyenoord fan Hannie, who took a photo of the deceased son to the ceremony

-“He was a big Feyenoord fan,” continues Hannie, dressed in a Feyenoord outfit. ,,He is also on the Feyenoord field, next to Christian Gyan.
+,,He was a big Feyenoord fan”, continues Hannie, dressed in Feyenoord uniform. ,,He is also on the Feyenoord field, next to Christian Gyan.
 I am very happy with that.
 He’s there today.
 I’m sure.
 I’m really sure.
 I miss him so much, my only child.”

-The team of the morning radio program Jan-Willem Start Op was also moved by the interview.
+Also the morning radio program team Jan-Willem starts up was moved by the interview.
 The radio duo has therefore created a card promotion.
-If you want to send a card to Hannie, you can write a card to the studio of NPO Radio 2: Postbus 175, 1200 AD, Hilversum.
+If you want to send a card to Hannie, you can do so to the studio of NPO Radio 2: Postbus 175, 1200 AD, Hilversum.
 The duo then ensures that the tickets end up with Hannie.

 #thousands #euros #Feyenoord #fan #Hannie #photo #deceased #son #ceremony